The Future of Finance and Trade in Africa 3.0

 blue Africa map revealing global finance charts

 The George Washington University is hosting a high-level conference during a time of rapid technological innovation and global uncertainty, bringing together Central Bank Governors, state governors, ministers, private sector CEOs, technology leaders, members of the African diaspora, and academics.
-Building on the success of its inaugural event in April 2024, this second conference will examine critical challenges and opportunities facing Africa, particularly in the area of digital transformation and its applications in national and regional economies.
-Key topics will include emerging technologies, trade prospects, natural resources, investment opportunities, and climate finance, with a focus on innovative financial solutions to drive sustainable and inclusive growth.
-The event will also highlight opportunities for advanced economies to strengthen trade and investment ties with Africa, fostering collaboration among policymakers, practitioners, and thought leaders committed to advancing the continent’s progress.
+Building on the success of events in 2024 and 2025, this third conference will examine critical challenges and opportunities facing Africa and its national and regional economies.

 Image